syncfusion-content/xamarin-docs/Xamarin/SfTreeView/RTL.md

 ### iOS

 To notify your application that it’s allowed to recognize a right-to-left layout.
-For iOS, add the right-to-left language in the `CFBundleLocalizations` section of your `Info.plist`, and make sure you’re targeting vesion should `iOS 9+`.
+For iOS, add the right-to-left language in the `CFBundleLocalizations` section of your `Info.plist`, and make sure you’re targeting version should `iOS 9+`.

 {% tabs %}
 {% highlight xml %}